Books

 River Town book coverRiver Town: Two Years on the Yangtze by Peter Hessler

-I came across Peter's new book Oracle Bones on Amazon and decided to start with this, his first book.
+I came across Peter's new book Oracle Bones and decided to start with this, his first book.
 It is the account of Peter's stay in the town of Fuling, China in the late 1990's, teaching English Literature.
 Highly recommended.

 Genius book coverGenius: Richard Feynman and Modern Physics by James Gleick